risc0/risc0/website/api/bonsai/quickstart.md

 - via the **[Bonsai Foundry Template]** (for accessing Bonsai via Ethereum)
 - via the **[Bonsai SDK]** (for accessing Bonsai from Rust)
 - via the **[Bonsai REST API]** (for building your own client or accessing Bonsai directly)

+If you don't have an API key, you can [request access].
+While you wait, you can make use of the local proving option on the Bonsai Foundry Template, or you can focus on developing for the [zkVM].

 [Bonsai Foundry Template]: https://github.com/risc0/bonsai-foundry-template
 [cargo risczero]: https://crates.io/crates/cargo-risczero